Super Cup 2019: FC Goa's Sergio Lobera - Chennai City play good football | Goal.com

 FC Goa head coach Sergio Lobera is expecting a difficult game against I-League champions Chennai City in the 2019 Super Cup semifinal on Tuesday at the Kalinga Stadium.

-Before the game, he said, "Tomorrow (Tuesday) we will be facing the current champions of the I-League and the team who beat the current ISL champions Bengaluru FC.
+Before the game, he said, "Tomorrow (Tuesday) we will be facing the current champions of the I-League and the team who beat the current ISL (Indian Super League) champions Bengaluru FC.
 They display some good football and it will be a tough game."

 Both teams have multiple Spanish players who they depend on for creation and scoring of goals.
 Goa's Ferran Corominas and Chennai's Pedro Manzi are the top scorers in their respective leagues.

 "They have a few Spanish players.
 It's a team that is balanced and very well organised.
-Sometimes you can see some similarities and looking at the way they play, I think tomorrow the fans will see a great game.
+Sometimes you can see some similarities and looking at the way they play, I think tomorrow the fans will see a great game," the FC Goa coach also admitted that he has been following Chennai City since long.

 "My job is to follow them, to be aware about all the teams in India and not only in the ISL.
 I have been following this team for a very long time and they have been doing well."